 The more data that’s available to us, the more information we can glean.
 Sending a personalized survey to potentially vulnerable customers is a very proactive step in supporting customers.
 We can tailor our customer surveys specifically to help ascertain who is vulnerable.

 Engage with your LMI customers better and more often

 Utility companies must talk to their LMI customers on a regular basis – to not only provide them with the support they need, but to ensure that the support packages and programs they’re providing are effective.

 Don’t make the mistake of assuming that your existing offerings will fix your LMI customers’ challenges.
 Have the tough conversations internally about whether a program is effective and if it’s not, ask why not and whether it needs to be scrapped or redesigned.

 You need to come up with programs and solutions that help control energy and water consumption, whilst also settling debt, and be proactive in your support – empowering customers to make changes to reduce their bills.

 Why not look at developing solutions in conjunction with your LMI customers.
 Designing solutions in partnership with LMI individuals or proactively getting their input during the design process will lead to far more successful offerings.

-A behavioural science based customer engagement program is a powerful way of engaging with customers and empowering them to make beneficial changes, whether that’s to reduce their consumption or take up tariffs, schemes and programs that provide relief and assistance.
+A behavioral science based customer engagement program is a powerful way of engaging with customers and empowering them to make beneficial changes, whether that’s to reduce their consumption or take up tariffs, schemes and programs that provide relief and assistance.